Reishauer: Universal machine and technological development (from 2001)

 In 2008, Reishauer started the production of vitrified grinding wheels and built a new fully automated plant for this purpose in Pfaffnau, the canton of Lucerne, Switzerland.
 In 2009, the RZ60 series (RZ60, 160, 260) was designed, mainly for the automotive industry, but also for job shops, and further increased the productivity of the Reishauer process.
 In 2010, Reishauer started the development of clamping devices, which were launched in 2012.
 In 2014, Reishauer automation was introduced as part of the company's own performance system.Based on the existing and successful machine concept, the fully connectable RZ x60 4.0 series and the KWS series with a smaller grinding tool were developed and launched in 2020.

+Reishauer RS 300

+Reishauer has expanded its technology portfolio with hard-skiving to address existing and future gearbox architectures.
+The RS 300 is a machine tool specifically designed for hard-skiving operations on internal and external gears.
+Its main application is the hard-finishing of internal gears with workpiece diameters up to 300 mm.

+The machine enables economical hard-fine machining and meets the increasing precision requirements associated with tight tolerances.
+The RS 300 complements Reishauer’s established machine range, as hard-skiving with Reishauer tooling technology provides a productive and flexible solution for the hard finishing of internal gears and external gears featuring interfering contours.

+Optional equipment includes automation interfaces, tool-changer systems, and monitoring technologies such as ARGUS.
+The machine is operated with Siemens SINUMERIK ONE and Reishauer’s RSControl software.